microsoft/TypeScript/doc/spec.md

 }
 ```

-In the above example, ‘SelectableControl’ contains all of the members of ‘Control’, including the private ‘state’ property.
-Since ‘state’ is a private member it is only possible for descendants of ‘Control’ to implement ‘SelectableControl’.
-This is because only descendants of ‘Control’ will have a ‘state’ private member that originates in the same declaration, which is a requirement for private members to be compatible (section [3.8](#3.8)).
+In the above example, 'SelectableControl' contains all of the members of 'Control', including the private 'state' property.
+Since 'state' is a private member it is only possible for descendants of 'Control' to implement 'SelectableControl'.
+This is because only descendants of 'Control' will have a 'state' private member that originates in the same declaration, which is a requirement for private members to be compatible (section [3.8](#3.8)).

-Within the ‘Control’ class it is possible to access the ‘state’ private member through an instance of ‘SelectableControl’.
-Effectively, a ‘SelectableControl’ acts like a ‘Control’ that is known to have a ‘select’ method.
-The ‘Button’ and ‘TextBox’ classes are subtypes of ‘SelectableControl’ (because they both inherit from ‘Control’ and have a ‘select’ method), but the ‘Image’ and ‘Location’ classes are not.
+Within the 'Control' class it is possible to access the 'state' private member through an instance of 'SelectableControl'.
+Effectively, a 'SelectableControl' acts like a 'Control' that is known to have a 'select' method.
+The 'Button' and 'TextBox' classes are subtypes of 'SelectableControl' (because they both inherit from 'Control' and have a 'select' method), but the 'Image' and 'Location' classes are not.

 ## <a name="7.4"/>7.4 Dynamic Type Checks

 TypeScript does not provide a direct mechanism for dynamically testing whether an object implements a particular interface.
 Instead, TypeScript code can use the JavaScript technique of checking whether an appropriate set of members are present on the object.
-For example, given the declarations in section [7.1](#7.1), the following is a dynamic check for the ‘MoverShaker’ interface:
+For example, given the declarations in section [7.1](#7.1), the following is a dynamic check for the 'MoverShaker' interface:

 ```TypeScript
 var obj: any = getSomeObject();